For quite some time I was looking for a new name for an open source project of mine: TYPO3-Analytics.

 $ git remote -v origin [email protected]:andygrunwald/TYPO3-Analytics.git (fetch) origin [email protected]:andygrunwald/TYPO3-Analytics.git (push) $ git remote set-url origin [email protected]:andygrunwald/Jacobine.git $ git remote -v origin [email protected]:andygrunwald/Jacobine.git (fetch) origin [email protected]:andygrunwald/Jacobine.git (push)

 Please pay attention to the name of your remote (origin or maybe upstream) and the protocol you use (git:// or https://).

-If you got any kind of problems or need help to migrate your clone i will help you as much as possible.
+If you got any problems or need help to migrate your clone, I will help you as much as possible.
 Just add a comment, send a tweet (@andygrunwald) or send me an email.

-PS: Thanks to all people who was involved to find a new name and attend all the discussions!
+PS: Thanks to all people who were involved in finding a new name and attending all the discussions!
 PPS: And thanks to Georg, Lena, Ben and Ola who attend my last survey on twitter regarding Jacobine or Jacob (self made abbreviation for Jacobine) - 3:1 for Jacobine!